-The South Tyneside Safeguarding Adults Board sets out a range of circumstances as to when the process should apply.
+The South Tyneside Safeguarding Children and Adults Partnership sets out a range of circumstances as to when the process should apply.
 Provided below are some working examples:

 - a number of safeguarding concerns raised for similar issues, within a few months of each other in respect of individuals who are receiving care from the same provider;

 - a combined number of safeguarding concerns across a set of group homes owned by the same organisation;

 In order to clarify these matters further we need to consider and establish what the working threshold level is for applying the provider concerns process.
 This is best achieved through the assessment of risk and is something which we will look at in more detail in the sections to follow.